HoneyEggs/EGGcellent-Macro/IMPORTANT_INFO.md

 - Fullscreen

 How to get it:
-- Click "code" then click "Download Zip"
+- Click the green "code" button, then click "Download Zip"
 - Extract all of the files

 How it works:
 Grinding spins
-- The macro will spam use moves 1 and 2 to level up until level 9
+- The macro will spam use moves 1 and 2 to level up.
+Depending on your "Grinding Element", it will stop at different levels
 - Then, it will go to spin.
 - It will spin once (if you accidently have keep level on, it will turn it off for you) to reset you level.
 - Depending on what you selected, the macro will stop if it encounters the specific element(s)